aws-samples/shopfloor-connectivity/docs/core/protocol-adapter-configuration.md

 ### Description

-User defined description of the adapter
+An optional free-form text field that allows users to provide a human-readable description of the protocol adapter, helping to document its purpose or specific configuration details.

 **Type**: String

-Optional

 ---

 ### Metrics

-Metrics configuration for the protocol adapter
+Defines the metrics collection configuration for the protocol adapter, specifying how performance and operational metrics should be gathered and processed from this adapter source.

 Type: [MetricsSourceConfiguration](./metrics-source-configuration.md)